kMinsAlgorithm/Project-Gradus/README.md

 | ② | **SwerveDriveRobot** | Omnidirectional high-mobility platform, currently being **redesigned for simpler fabrication** | *(Under Redesign)* |
 | ③ | **QuadrupedRobot** | Quadruped robot focused on mechanical stability | *(Coming Soon)* |
 | ④ | **BipedalRobot** | Bipedal robot for balance control and adaptive walking research | *(Coming Soon)* |

 ---

-## 🧠 Vision
-> **Ad Gradus — Toward the next step in robotics.**
->
-> Project Gradus goes beyond simple locomotion technology to capture the evolutionary journey toward robots that can balance and walk on their own.

----